petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 The only command line thing we're going to do is spin up a local Calkit server to connect to the web app and allow us to modify the project on our local machine.
-So, open up a terminal and run:
+So, open up a terminal or Miniforge command prompt and run:

 ```sh
 calkit local-server TODO: Name like this?